Philadelphia Police Stepping Up Patrols With Big Events In City This Weekend Following South Street Mass Shooting

 PHILADELPHIA (CBS) — Safety is top of mind right now in the city.
 Philadelphia is hosting a number of big events this weekend including the Flower Show and the Odunde Festival.

 Philadelphia police will step up patrols this weekend, according to the mayor.
-In addition to that, some businesses along South Street say they’re also making changes.READ MORE: 14-Year-Old Boy Killed, Teen Girl Injured In Summerdale Drive-By Shooting, Philly Police Say
+In addition to that, some businesses along South Street say they’re also making changes.READ MORE: Philadelphia Weather: Sunday's Storms Could Bring Damaging Winds, Hail, Downpours, And Possible Isolated Tornado

 “We pulled back our hours,” Eyechic owner Eraz Adoni said.